-- (i) The claimant must be the owner or co-owner of the patent or an exclusive licensee, and, if a co-owner or exclusive licensee, the other co-owner(s) or the owner must be joined to the proceedings. - (ii) The claimant need not have any commercial or other interest. - Declaratory proceedings fall into two categories: statutory proceedings (as set out in the Patents Act 1977); and proceedings under the court's inherent jurisdiction (whose scope is flexible).
-A person may seek a declaration that the performance of an act in relation to a product or process would not infringe a patent either on statutory grounds or under the discretion of the court: if the statutory grounds are used, the person must first provide the patent owner with full particulars of the act in question, seeking an acknowledgment that it would not infringe the patent; or if an acknowledgment is not provided, the person may bring proceedings for a declaration of non-infringement.
-A person may otherwise bring proceedings for such a declaration, in reliance upon the court's inherent discretion, if such a negative declaration (of non-infringement) is sufficiently well-defined and would serve a useful purpose.
+- The claimant must be the owner or co-owner of the patent or an exclusive licensee, and, if a co-owner or exclusive licensee, the other co-owner(s) or the owner must be joined to the proceedings. - (ii) The claimant need not have any commercial or other interest. - (iii) Declaratory proceedings fall into two categories: statutory proceedings (as set out in the Patents Act 1977); and proceedings under the court's inherent jurisdiction.
+Under the former, any person doing or proposing to do any act may seek a declaration of non-infringement from the court.
+Under the latter (the court's inherent jurisdiction), there must, in general, be a real and present dispute between the parties as to the existence or extent of a legal right.
+Although the claimant does not need to have a present cause of action, both parties must be affected by the court's determination.